Narthur/ohc-handbook/Section 3.md

 ## Grade Change

 A grade may be changed by the teacher during a 6-month period from the date the grade was issued.
 Grades are changed only to correct an error made in determining or recording the grade.
 If a student is not satisfied with the grade he received for a class, the student has 90 days to contest the grade.
 After that time the grade will be final.

+## Academic Appeals Procedure

+Students who feel they have been treated unfairly in regard to their academic programs are entitled to an appeal for an impartial review and reconsideration of their cases.
+Procedures to be followed are:

+* Students should first go to their teacher to determine the basis of the grade.
+* Submit to your instructor a precise, detailed letter of appeal.
+In your letter you should make reference to the course grading criteria.
+(Note: Grades higher than a “C” may not be disputed; unless it is demonstrated to have a significant effect on the final class grade.)
+* Students who wish to make further appeal concerning a grade are responsible for demonstrating that the given grade does not reflect academic merit, or is a result of computational or clerical error.
+* If a satisfactory decision has not been reached, the case may be presented to the OHC Academic Affairs Committee.
+Students will be invited to present their cases in writing.
+The decision of the committee is final.

 ## Honesty